OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 > [!NOTE]
 > Some browsers refer to this setting as "all cookies", instead of "third-party cookies".

-### Instructions for adjusting cookie settings in popular browsers
+### How to adjust cookie settings in popular browsers

 - [Chrome](https://support.google.com/chrome/answer/95647)
 - [Edge](https://support.microsoft.com/microsoft-edge/597f04f2-c0ce-f08c-7c2b-541086362bd2)